 - GPA of at least 2.7 in undergraduate course work.

-- GRE score of at least 150 Quantitative and at least 142 Verbal for applicants (1) whose undergraduate degree is not in engineering or (2) whose undergraduate degree is not from an ABET-accredited engineering program
+- GRE score of at least 150 Quantitative, at least 145 Verbal and a 3.0 in Analytical Writing for applicants (1) whose undergraduate degree is not in engineering or (2) whose undergraduate degree is not from an ABET-accredited engineering program

 - Additional pre-requisite course work may be required if your undergraduate degree is not in engineering.